FramedYannick/Thesis-Source-Code/PulsePrograms/Readme.md

 ### Setup the p2D-sel TOCSY pulse program (DOWNLOAD AVAILABLE)

 The experiment is based on the 1D-selTOCSY; where we vary the mixing time in every scan creating a second dimension.
-For the analysis of multiple sacharides in one sample; a second loop was included to change the frequency of the selective peak and place it on the H1-region.
+For the analysis of multiple saccharides in one sample; a second loop was included to change the frequency of the selective peak and place it on the H1-region.
 The code can be found in the pulse program file.

 A DIPSI-version of the 1D-sel TOCSY pulse program was used to enable zero-quantum filtering and cleaning up the spectra.